ms/buildtogether.tech/src/fairness/index.md

 Curley][curley-april], a recruiter at [% i "Google!unfair hiring
-practices" %]Google[% /i %], began coaching Black students how to prepare for interviews with Google that included questions like these, the company shut her down---even though schools like Stanford had been running coaching sessions for their students for years [% b Tiku2021 %].
+practices" %]Google[% /i %], began coaching Black students how to prepare for interviews with Google that included questions like these, the company shut her down—even though schools like Stanford had been running coaching sessions for their students for years [% b Tiku2021 %].

 [% b Behroozi2019 Behroozi2020a Behroozi2020b %] summarize [% i "hiring